 Arab, also told Mahajneh that the food quality was very poor and in small quantities, adding that “every four detainees can use the toilets for a total of a minute and are allowed to shower for one minute a week.”

-In March 2026, CPJ reached out to Mohamad’s wife, Wafaa Arab, who confirmed to CPJ, that Arab is arbitrarily detained under the Unlawful Combatants Law without charge or sentencing.
+In March 2026, CPJ reached out to Mohamad’s wife, Wafaa Arab, who confirmed to CPJ, that Arab is arbitrarily detained under the Unlawful Combatants Law without charge.
 His detention has been extended every six months, the latest was on November 27, 2025.
 She said that he is currently being held in Kitz’iot/Negev prison.

 According to Israeli human rights group B’Tselem, the Unlawful Combatants Law allows Israel to hold detainees for long periods of time without charge and with limited access to legal counsel.
 Skafi and B’Tselem both described overcrowding, unsanitary conditions, and abuse at Israeli prison facilities housing Palestinian journalists.

-His wife also told CPJ that Arab had two lawyer visits, a right that was later revoked after his lawyer publicly spoke about the abusive conditions he was held under.
-The family is now in the process of hiring a new lawyer.
+His wife also told CPJ that Arab had two lawyer visits, a right that was later revoked after his lawyer publicly alleged he was being held in poor conditions.
+The family was in the process of hiring a new lawyer.

 According to his wife, Arab suffers from poor vision in his left eye and was denied treatment.
 He also suffers from a herniated disc and has hemorrhoids.